mdancho84/mdancho84.github.io/_posts/2024-05-11-chattr-chatgpt-in-r.md

 Once set up, you can use an LLM widget inside of RStudio IDE:

-# Benefits of using Chattr
+# Benefits of using Chattr: Knowledge of Your RStudio Environment

 `chattr` enriches your request with additional instructions, name and structure of data frames currently in your environment, the path for the data files in your working directory.
 If supported by the model, chattr will include the current chat history.